Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 - Additional bonuses for good performance and released features.
 - Range of compensation for the position.
 - Compensation review: What to do to get it?
 How often?
 Constant or by asking?
 Which amount is it possible to have in 2 years?

+# Programming Habits

+Some tips and approaches for programmers that I noticed and personally found useful:
+- Work from office helps be more efficient and keep work-life balance.
+  Also, it's more secure and company is less concerned about employee's doings.
+- Refactoring helps fix bugs.
+  For example, in `Java` it's nice to use `Stream API`, but sometimes it's overcomplicated.
+  When we have many invocations in a row, such code is not possible to understand.
+  I would rather have plain Java implementation then complex constructions.
+  This way, refactoring helped me several times to find an issue.
+- Writing documentation helps better understand what you've done, structurise gained knowledge and release memory.
+  Once important details are covered, you can forget about it and easily switch to the next task.
+- Adjusting the video playback speed helps learn quickly.
+  I like watching tutorials, but sometimes it's very detailed and takes much time.
+  Advice is quite simple but helped me a lot.
+  Most recordings have good quality, so it's possible to speed up playback to 1.5 without losing understanding.
+  With this my learning becomes faster and as a result, I feel comfortable to continue learning this way.